RajithaReniguntla/FraudDetection/README.md

 These provide valuable signals for fraud detection and model explainability.

 ---
 ##  Tech Stack

 - **Language**: R
 - **Packages**: `tidymodels`, `xgboost`, `lightgbm`, `themis`, `ggplot2`, `corrplot`, `ranger`, `kknn`, `parsnip`, `recipes`, `broom`, and more.

 ---

+## Disclaimer
+This project was developed as part of academic coursework and is shared here for educational and portfolio purposes only.
+Unauthorized use, reproduction, or distribution is not permitted and may violate academic integrity policies.

+---